Bliksempie/fractured-world/chronicles/006-05-fragments-of-wisdom-asia-and-surrounds.md

 **Midgame**: Intercepted satellite footage stitched from black box data over Central China.

 > "There were eight days of darkness.
 But the sun never set.
-It’s just... no one remembers the light."
+It's just... no one remembers the light."

 *If analyzed, logs the mysterious blackout that accelerated collapse in Asia, modifying survivor memory mechanics and fragment alignment events.*
 <!-- /fragment-meta -->